 Review: You should know by now that we are no fans of glow cubes or flashy cups in general.
-We don't need to pay an extra $2-3 bucks for a worthless blinky cube.
+We're not big on spending an extra $2-3 bucks for a blinky icecube.
 Here's the insider's tip, you can ask for the drinks without the glow cube.
-In fact, these "holiday" drinks are simply (and unfortunately) rebadged regular drinks with a holiday name.
-I asked if I could order the Sleigh Ride without a cube and the bartender asked if I meant I'd like a "Long Beach" hint-hint - same drink sans glow cube profit.
-The "Sleigh Ride" was delicious with a great juniper bite from the gin and the tart, tang of cranberry and sour mix.
-Simply put, crisp and refreshing but maybe better suited to the gin lover in the party.
+In fact, most of these "holiday" drinks are simply (and unfortunately) rebadged regular drinks with a holiday name.
+I asked if for the Sleigh Ride without a cube and the bartender asked if I meant I'd like a "Long Beach" - same drink sans glow cube profit.
+The "Sleigh Ride" was delicious with a great juniper bite from gin and the tart, tang of cranberry and sour mix.
+Simply put, crisp and refreshing but certainly best enjoyed by the gin lover in the party.

 Ever wonder what a Snowball tastes like?
 I'm happy to report it's completely different than the white-washes I remember as a kid (northerner joke - Whoo!!!)
 Disney's Snowball is like a rich, creamy vanilla shake on ice.
-The amaretto provides a sweet almond backdrop and is beautifully complimented by Kahlua and Bailey's adding that Je ne sai quoi of depth and intricacy to the always perfect cream.
+The amaretto provides a sweet almond backdrop and is perfectly complimented by Kahlua's smooth coffee and Bailey's sweet and creamy spices.
 Top this with whipped cream and plenty of nutmeg and you've got Christmas in a glass.
-So, is this one good for you?
-Well, it's the perfect cocktail to get you feeling a little like ol' Saint Nick himself.
-Two or three and you may end up looking like him as well.
-As with all good things, moderation is key!
+Obviously, loaded with cream and sweet liquours this one isn't for the health conscious.
+But, it's Christmas and you're in Disney World, live a little!

 The Merry Margarita did not stand up to its name.
 The worst drink we tried.
 It tasted like we were drinking a cup of sweet and sour mix with blue curacao.
-No discernable tequila taste at all whatsoever.
-Maybe we just got a bad pour, but for $7.50 (or $11!!)
+No discernable tequila taste whatsoever.
+Maybe we just got a bad pour, but for $7.50 (or $11 with a flashing ice cube!)
 I'd better be able to tell that I'm getting my top shelf tequila.
 What's that you say?
 They don't even claim it's got the good stuff in it?
 Obviously, steer clear on this one.